SkrudjReal/Browser-fully-profile-backuper/README.md

 How to configure:

-1.Open config.py and fill all the strings
+1.Open config.py and fill all the strings.
 2.Start it!

 python browser_backuper.py